-According to the formula, cost of 40,000 tpa plant is $41 million, or $1,026 per ton of annual capacity.
-Medium-sized 250,000 tpa plant should cost $169 million, or $680 per ton of annual capacity.
-These numbers give us the first estimation of how much waste-to-energy is, and, what is more important, quite adequate dependence of CAPEX per ton of annual capacity on the capacity by itself (blue curve).
+According to the formula, the cost of a 40,000 tpa plant is $41 million, or $1,026 per ton of annual capacity.
+A Medium-sized 250,000 tpa plant should cost $169 million, or $680 per ton of annual capacity.
+These numbers give us the first estimation of how much waste-to-energy is.
+Additionally, there is quite adequate dependence of CAPEX per ton of annual capacity on the capacity by itself (blue curve).

 Here is the simple calculator allowing to get values for a certain annual capacity.

-We should understand that the formula discussed relates to municipal solid waste (MSW) to electricity plants and can vary depending on the technology implemented – it could be burning on the grate or on the fluidized bed.
-Hazardous medical and industrial waste processing costs significantly more, requires rotary kiln technology for big volumes and even more sophisticated flue gas cleaning systems.
+We should understand that the formula describes the cost of incineration plant relates to municipal solid waste (MSW) to electricity plants.
+However, it can vary depending on the technology implemented – it could be burning on the grate or the fluidized bed.
+Hazardous medical and industrial waste processing costs significantly more.
+They require rotary kiln technology for big volumes and even more sophisticated flue gas cleaning systems.

-There is a lot of talking on the market concerning the price of waste-to-energy facilities, and a number of companies making an attractive offer, but they all have one problem – nothing works.
+There is a lot of talking on the market concerning the price of waste-to-energy facilities.
+Many companies making attractive offers, but they all have one problem – nothing works.
 The client should ask low-cost bidders to show what do they have under commercial operation.
 And upon the predictable answer, return to commercially approved technologies.
 No matter what is it: pyrolysis, gasification, incineration or plasma treatment – price deviation from the above will be no more than +-50%.

 It is the market.
 No miracles here.